 At the end of the plant's life, the contributions and investment earnings built up in the trust will be used to pay for the expense of safely dismantling the plant, disposing of the irradiated portions of the plant and restoring the plant site to its original condition.
-In addition, any taxes due on the trust fund's investments will be paid.
+In addition, any taxes due on the trust fund investments will be paid.

 Q13.
-How did the Company determine the appropriate amount of contributions to the decommissioning trust fund be determined?
+How did the Company determine the appropriate amount of contributions to the decommissioning trust fund?

-Unit 1 of the Cook Nuclear Plant is scheduled to be retired in 2034, and Unit 2 of the plant is scheduled to be retired in 2037.
-Given that the plant is expected to run for another sixteen years, and that the decommissioning process will last many more years after the plant is retired, determining the amount of current contributions needed to fully provide for decommissioning requires several assumptions.
+Based on the current license life, unit 1 of the Cook Nuclear Plant is scheduled to be retired in 2034, and Unit 2 of the plant is scheduled to be retired in 2037.
+Given that the plant is expected to run for another fourteen years (2023 to 2037), and that the decommissioning process will last many more years after the plant is retired, determining the amount of current contributions needed to fully provide for decommissioning requires several assumptions.

-My testimony and work papers detail the assumptions I have made and the techniques used to reasonably estimate the necessary contributions.
-The steps can be briefly summarized as estimating the current cost for decommissioning the plant, projecting those costs to the time of the plant's retirement, projecting the after-tax value of the decommissioning trust fund, and evaluating the probability of whether or not the contributions were sufficient to fully fund decommissioning costs.
+My testimony and workpapers detail the reasonable assumptions I have made and the techniques used to reasonably estimate the necessary contributions to the trust.
+My methodology can be briefly summarized as estimating the current cost for decommissioning the plant, projecting those costs to the time of the plant's retirement, projecting the after-tax value of the decommissioning trust fund, and evaluating the probability of whether the contributions will be sufficient to fully fund decommissioning costs.